nemo0622/pokeemerald-expansion/Seaglass README.md

     - Generation 1-2 Pokémon and many UI sprites from Spriter's Resource GSC sprite sheets
     - Spiky-ear Pichu sprite based on Pichu devamp by Matdemo159 on DeviantArt
     - A few modified Gen 1-2 Pokémon sprites (Golduck, Aipom, Politoed) by Substitube
+    - Hydrapple line sprites and various other gen 2 style sprites (Charizard, Dudunsparce, Porygon line) by SageDeoxys on Twitter
 - Overworld Sprites:
     - New player sprites by [Solo993 and GOLDHIBIKI](https://www.deviantart.com/solo993/art/Pokemon-Special-HgSs-saga-gbc-sprites-454150898) on DeviantArt
     - Some trainer sprites by leeseongjae620 on DeviantArt